VennDev/SpartanPHP/README.md

 - You must run with cmd `sudo php name_file.php`
 - After you type your password
 - Do the above actions to complete the download of a Spartan downloader for linux!
+- From here you can run all .php files encoded by Spartan.